-The vulnerability as described in ISO/IEC 24772-1 6.43 exists in Python.
-By default, all calls in Python resolve to the method of the controlling object, a semantics that ISO/IEC 24772-1 refers to as redispatching, and thus can result in infinite recursion between redefined and inherited methods, as described in ISO/IEC 24772-1.
+The vulnerabilities as described in ISO/IEC 24772-1:2024, 6.43 exists in Python.
+By default, all calls in Python resolve to the method of the controlling object, a semantics that ISO/IEC 24772-1:2024 refers to as redispatching, and thus can result in infinite recursion between redefined and inherited methods, as described in ISO/IEC 24772-1.